marilius12/taxes/pages/basics-of-taxation.md

 In some countries, to become a **tax non-resident**, you must establish tax residency elsewhere.
 If you don't, they may still consider you a tax resident there (ex: factual resident in Canada).
 As such, you may have to acquire a tax ID number or a tax certificate in the country you are moving to.

 As a non-resident of your home country, if you receive local sourced income, you may still have to file a **tax return**.
-However, if a DTT is in place, that income is usually tax exempt, because the other country already taxes your wordwide income.
+However, if a DTT is in place, that income is usually tax exempt, because the other country already taxes your worldwide income.
 Some notable exemptions are the US (see foreign earned income exclusion).

 ### Corporate residency